LuisNY/Hikers/README.md

 However, it is noticeable that no matter what algorithm is used, there is a common number of trips that need to be done in both algorithms.
 The idea in this program is to find the minimum time required to complete the trips that the two algorithms have in common, and then add to this time the fastest of the remaining times calculated by the two different algorithms.

-For example, let's say we have a sorted vector of floats, where each element is the time required by a hiker to cross the bridge.
+For example, let's say we have a sorted vector of `floats`, where each element is the time required by a hiker to cross the bridge.
 Since the vector is sorted, the first element represents the fastest hiker (minimum time to cross).

 `[1,2,5,10]`